microsoft/tyger/docs/introduction/what-is-tyger.md

       - $(OUTPUT_PIPE)
 ```

-For now, we'll ignore the details of this file, but in summary, it says to run
-an FFmpeg container image, it declares input and output "buffer" parameters, and
+This file specifies running an FFmpeg container image, declaring input and
+output "buffer" parameters, and includes command-line arguments for `ffmpeg`.
-specifies command-line arguments to `ffmpeg` that are very similar to the
+These arguments are similar to the earlier example, except that inputs and
-example before, except that the input and outputs are expressed in terms of
-pipes to these buffers.
+outputs are pipes to these buffers.

 ## Concepts

 Tyger is built around three main concepts: buffers, codespecs, and runs.
 Buffers
-are used for transporting data, codespecs describe what code to run, and runs
+are used for transporting data, codespecs describe the code to run, and runs
-are the execution of a codespec that read and write to buffers.
+execute a codespec, reading and writing to buffers.

 ### Buffers

 A buffer is an abstraction over an Azure Blob storage container.
 Data streams
-are broken up into (usually) fixed-size blobs (files) with a sequential naming
+are split into fixed-size blobs (files) with a sequential naming scheme and
-scheme and uploaded and downloaded in parallel.
-It's conceptually similar to a
+uploaded and downloaded in parallel.
+The result is a conceptually similar to a
-service like Apache Kafka, but much simpler and optimized for a single writer
+queueing service, but simpler and optimized for a single writer that can produce
-than can produce gigabits or even tens of gigabits per second.
+gigabits or even tens of gigabits per second.

-There are several advantages to this design:
+Advantages of this design include:

-- It's extremely simple and Azure storage is an extremely reliable service.
+- Simplicity and reliability, thanks to the use of Azure storage services.
-- Producers and consumers are decoupled.
-The producer can send its data without
-  waiting for the consumer to come online.
-- Data can be read again and again.
+- Decoupled producers and consumers, allowing asynchronous data transmission.
+- Data is readable multiple times.
-- We can achieve throughput can be achieved by simple parallelism,
+- High throughput achieved through parallelism.
-- We can recover from network transmission failures by doing simple HTTP
+- Resilience to network failures via simple HTTP retries.
-  retries.
-- Data in motion is protected with standard TLS.
+- Data in motion is secured with standard TLS.

-We issue time-bound access tokens to read or write to buffers and always verify
-the integrity of the contents with hashes.

 ### Codespecs

-Codespecs are a reusable specification of the code to run in a Tyger cluster.
-It
+Codespecs are reusable specifications for code execution in a Tyger cluster.
-specifies a container image, command-line arguments, environment variables,
+They define a container image, command-line arguments, environment variables,
-required resources (like GPUs and memory), and a set of buffer parameters.
+required resources (like GPUs and memory), and buffer parameters.
+Buffer
-Buffer parameters do not refer to actual buffer instances, since codespecs are
-meant to be reusable, but are instead a lot like function parameters.
-A codespec
-declares zero or more input and zero or more output buffer parameters.
-These can
-be referred to in the codespec's command-line arguments and environment
-variables.
+parameters, like function parameters, allow a codespec to be reused for many
+runs.

 ### Runs

-Runs are instances of a codespec that are executed in a cluster and provided
+Runs are instances of codespecs executed in a cluster, with buffer instances as
-buffer instances as arguments to the codespec's buffer parameters.
-Runs execute
-until the container process exits.
+arguments.
+They execute until the container process exits.

-Runs can optionally declare a codespec inline instead of referencing an existing
-codespec.